aws/aws-sdk-js-v3/clients/client-budgets/README.md

 <p>Your usage-to-date, including how much you've used of your Reserved Instances (RIs)</p>
 </li>
 <li>
-<p>Your current estimated charges from AWS, and how much your predicted usage will accrue in charges by the end of the month</p>
+<p>Your current estimated charges from Amazon Web Services, and how much your predicted usage will accrue in charges by the end of the month</p>
 </li>
 <li>
 <p>How much of your budget has been used</p>
 </li>
 </ul>
-<p>AWS updates your budget status several times a day.
+<p>Amazon Web Services updates your budget status several times a day.
 Budgets track your unblended costs, subscriptions, refunds, and RIs.
 You can create the following types of budgets:</p>
 <ul>
 <li>
 <p>